isaacnmm/pestpolicy-hugo2XX/content/posts/house-lizard-lifespan/index.md

 ##  Weird Life Behaviors of House Lizard

 House lizard has several weird behaviors that you may need to know.
 These behaviors include: 1. **Eating their own shed skin**.
-Gecko eat their skin -[using their teeth](https://pestpolicy.com/do-lizards-have-teeth/)- as soon as it is shed.
+Gecko eat their skin -[using their teeth](https://pestpolicy.com/do-lizards-have-teeth/)-as soon as it is shed.
 You may not notice that, however, you will find a change in its new skin color.
 2. **Female is parthenogenesis. **This mean that the female house lizard does not need a male to reproduce always.

 It have ability to reproduce without mating with male.